nikhil-1e9/Data-science-stuff/README.md

 # Data-science-stuff
-Here I will post link to articles, tutorials, projects. books, etc related to Data Science and Machine Learning
+Here I will post links to articles, tutorials, projects, books, etc related to Data Science and Machine Learning

-Also you can click the watch button to follow this repo and stay tuned regarding future updates! :)
+Also, you can click the watch button to follow this repo and stay tuned regarding future updates! :)

 ### Articles
 - A great series of blog posts on how to build a *Data Science Portfolio*